 Here’s an easy way to take action.
 They NLC will send a letter directly to your representatives in Congress for you.
 You will need to insert your zip code, (and maybe your full address), and then the letter template will appear.

-PLEASE NOTE: Instead of using their letter, which has statements of support for small cells, copy and paste the words below the following link into their letter template.
-Start by clicking on this link:
+PLEASE NOTE: Instead of using their letter, which has statements of support for small cells, copy and paste the words below.

 As a constituent, I am writing to express my opposition to the “Streamlining The Rapid Evolution And Modernization of Leading-edge Infrastructure Necessary to Enhance (STREAMLINE) Small Cell Deployment Act” (S. 3157).

 S. 3157 is similar to a California bill (SB 649) which would have created a state mandated system of cell towers and eliminated local review and safety oversight.
 SB 649 was opposed by 300 cities, 47 counties and over 100 community, planning, health, environment and justice organizations.
 SB 649 was vetoed SB 649 by Governor Brown on October 15, 2017.